 This stylish console allows you to play GBA/SNES games comfortably thanks to the well-crafted L&R buttons.

 The buttons have a good hand feel.
 Besides, the design is also professional.
-It comes with a 8GB micro SD card and newest firmware for better performance.
+It comes with an 8GB micro SD card and the newest firmware for better performance.